hariharana59/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

+### Hariharan.A
+### Register number: 23012392

-# Experiment--05-Implementation-of-flipflops-using-verilog
+#### Experiment--05-Implementation-of-flipflops-using-verilog
+### AIM:
-### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
+To implement all the flipflops using verilog and validating their functionality using their functional tables
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+### HARDWARE REQUIRED:
+– PC, Cyclone II , USB flasher
-### SOFTWARE REQUIRED:   Quartus prime
+### SOFTWARE REQUIRED:
+Quartus prime
 ### THEORY
 SR Flip-Flop
 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.